Ever wanted to make fresh, homemade apple juice at home? Surprise! It’s totally easy and the perfect way to toast the fall season.

-Start by picking up a 5-6 lb bag of apples.
-You’ll need about 18 apples to make 2 quarts (about 8 cups) of juice.
+Start with a 5-6 lb. bag of apples; you’ll need about 18 apples to make 2 quarts (about 8 cups) of juice.
 Scale up or down as you wish.
-The apples you pick will greatly affect the taste of your juice.
-I’d recommend starting with a naturally sweet apple like Fuji, Gala or Red Delicious.
+Now, here’s a crucial tip: the apples you pick will greatly affect the taste of your juice.
+So, we recommend starting with a naturally sweet apple like Fuji, Gala or Red Delicious.
 Better yet, mix a few varieties of apples to get a more complex flavor.

 - Large stew pot

 - Fine mesh strainer

 - Bowl strainer fits over (helpful if it has a handle)

 - Clean jar or container and lid for storing the juice

 First, wash and core the apples to remove the seeds (we’re huge fans of using an inexpensive apple slicer to save time on this step).
 Then cut the apples into slices; you can even leave the peels on.
 Note: leaving your peels on will affect the color of your juice and may give it a pink tint, depending on your apple variety.

 Add the apples to your pot and add enough water to just cover them.
 Adding too much water will result in diluted juice.
 Tip: it’s a lot easier to add water later if your final juice is too strong tasting.